 Hong Kong, covering an area of 1,104 sq. km, is an autonomous Chinese territory and one of the world’s major financial centers.
-It consistently ranks as one of most open and competitive economies in the world.
+It consistently ranks as one of the most open and competitive economies in the world.

 Hong Kong’s tertiary sector-focused economy is supported by independent judiciary system and simple taxation.
-Trade is important to the economy, and the combined value of exports and imports equals 400% of GDP.
+Trade is important to the economy.
+The combined value of exports and imports equals 375% of GDP.
 An efficient regulatory framework protects business freedom and transparency in rules for setting up business encourages entrepreneurship.
 The overall environment promotes formation and operation of businesses.

 Hong Kong dollar (HKD)